-The museum may accept donations of items and firearms that fit its Collection Policy.
-The main themes of the museum are the social and production history of the Lithgow SAF, mass production processes, and the development and technology of firearms.
+The museum may accept donations of items and firearms that fit within its Collection Policy.
+The main themes of the museum are the social and production history of the Lithgow SAF, mass production processes, military firearms of the world, and the development and technology of firearms.

 As with any large manufacturing facility a great number of "foriegn orders" (unauthorised items made for employees or their friends) were made at Lithgow.
 We are particularly interested in donations or photographs of these.

 Significant gifts to the museum may be eligible for tax deduction under the Cultural Gifts Program.
 Please see the Cultural Gifts Program website for more information.

 If you have an item you would like to donate to the museum please read our Donation Policy below and then email us with a description of your item

 Our Donation Policy

 Wherever possible the committee seeks clear and unconditional donations of items.
 The committee ensures that the donor understands the conditions under which the donation is made and that the museum may in future dispose of, or treat the item in any way that the museum sees fit.
 No guarantee is given that the item will be placed on public display.